Teachers assess to test; educators assess to assist learning.

 These templates designate the program goals and supporting measurable outcomes which link to the College’s Mission and/or College-wide Competencies.
 Departments select priority goals for assessment each year and identify assessment measures and criteria for success for the supporting outcomes.
 In addition, action plans for change and improvement as a result of the assessment activities are documented on the templates.

-Currently, a three-year cycle has been projected for the assessment of the goals/outcomes on the Program Outcomes Assessment Report templates.
+Currently, a three-to-five year cycle has been projected for assessment of the goals/outcomes on the Program Outcomes Assessment Report templates.
 These templates provide a basis for systematically documenting the assessment of student attainment of the College-wide Competencies and the program learning outcomes within the curricula.

 In compliance with the SUNY Assessment Initiative for the Major, each academic program undergoes a comprehensive Academic Program Review (APR) every five years.
 MVCC has developed an Academic Program Review Tool in accordance with the guidelines set by the MSCHE Standards and the SUNY University Faculty Senate Guide for the Evaluation of Undergraduate Academic Programs (2001 revision).
 As required by SUNY, two External Reviewers provide feedback by examining the report and by visiting the program facilities.